Learning dynamical systems from data: A simple cross-validation perspective, part III: Irregularly-Sampled Time Series: Experiments

 where $f(x,y)=y-\frac{27}{4} x^2 (x+1),\ g=-\frac{1}{2}-x\ ,\epsilon=0.01$.

 Here, we have used a prediction horizon $h$ of 10, a learning rate $\eta$ of 0.01, a maximum time difference $\alpha$ of 5, and a delay embedding of 1.
-As evident from Table \ref{tab:results} and the following figures, our proposed approach (A) is the only one able to extract any meaningful representation of the dynamical system (including predicting future critical transitions).
-Other approaches are not accurate and/or exhibit forecasting instabilities.
+As evident from Table \ref{tab:results} and Figure \ref{vdp3}, our proposed approach (A) is the only one able to extract any meaningful representation of the dynamical system (for example, correctly predicting the behavior immediately after the "jumps" in the top graph of Figure \ref{Fig:VDPData6}).
+Figure \ref{vdp1} shows that approach (E) fails to reconstruct the time series as it neither learns the kernel nor considers the time differences between the observations.
+In Figures \ref{Fig:VDPData3} and \ref{Fig:VDPData5}, which illustrate approach (B), the learned kernel fails to accurately predict the behavior after the "jumps" as the time differences between the observations are disregarded.
+In the appendix, we also tested the KF algorithms for greater values of $\alpha$; the results in Table \ref{tab:alphavdp} show that irregular KF outperforms the regular and Euler versions for $\alpha=6$ and 7.